Quassel IRC

-Quassel IRC, or Quassel, is a graphical, distributed, cross-platform IRC client, introduced in 2008.
+Quassel IRC, or simply Quassel, is a graphical, distributed, cross-platform IRC client, introduced in 2008.
 It is released under the GNU General Public License version 2 and version 3, for GNU and Unix-like operating systems, macOS, and Microsoft Windows.
 It has also been ported to OS/2 Warp due to its cross-platform nature.
 Since the release of Kubuntu 9.04 (Jaunty Jackalope) Quassel is Kubuntu's default IRC client.
 Quassel uses the Qt application framework.

+Quassel's key feature is in storing chat history on a user's server and providing it to the user, including chat history of when the user's computer was offline.

 Structure

 Quassel is based on a client–server model.
 The core application uses a LAN or the Internet to connect to one or more clients, and also various IRC servers.
 The client does not communicate with the IRC server directly; it does so through the core.
 This way, the connection to the IRC network is maintained by the core, even though no clients are using it.
 A monolith version of the application is also supported; which acts like a normal IRC client, with no separation between core and client.
 Android (Quasseldroid) and iOS (iQuassel) clients are also available.

 This system is similar to what Irssi, WeeChat with GNU Screen, and Smuxi use.